yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

 ## Proof Commitment

 The **proof commitment** is a hash that uniquely identifies a proof.
-It is defined as the keccack of the proof public inputs + program ID:
+It is defined as the keccak of the proof public inputs + program ID:

 -   **For SP1**:
     The commitment is computed as: `keccak(proof_public_inputs_bytes || vk_hash_bytes)`